 This symptom arises when the tumour compresses the recurrent laryngeal nerve around the trachea that innervates the vocal cords.

 The great vessels entering/exiting the chest can be compressed by a tumour if it is at the right location or has grown large enough to exert mass effects.
-Compression of blood vessels carrying venous return to the heart can cause distension and fluid backup (swelling) into the regions drained by the superior vena cava.
+Compression of blood vessels carrying venous return to the heart can cause distension and fluid backup resulting in swelling into the regions drained by the superior vena cava.

 If a tumour is located at the apex of the lung, the nerves in this area may be compressed.
 Pancoast tumours (or superior sulcus tumour) can cause compression of the sympathetic plexus causing ipsilateral Horner’s syndrome characterized by miosis, ptosis, and anhydrosis.
 Progression of this type of tumour can lead to the involvement of the brachial plexus, causing arm and hand weakness.

 Bone metastases can present as localized bone pain or as a non-traumatic fracture due to bone weakness.
 The bones most commonly affected are the spine, ribs, and pelvis.
 Jaundice, weakness, and weight loss may indicate liver metastases.
-Brain metastases have a wide-range of presenting features, including: vague complaints of confusion, headache, nausea and vomiting to personality changes and seizures.
+Brain metastases have a wide-range of presenting features, from confusion, headache, nausea and vomiting to personality changes and seizures.

-Lung cancer can present with numerous respiratory symptoms and constitutional symptoms that should be asked about when taking a respiratory history.
-Asymptomatic individuals are not commonly diagnosed as there is currently no recommended screening test.
+Lung cancer can present with numerous respiratory and constitutional symptoms that should be asked about when taking a history.
+Asymptomatic individuals are not commonly diagnosed as there is currently no screening test widely implemented.
 The most common sites of metastasis are brain, bone, liver, and adrenal glands.
-Paraneoplastic syndromes are those that are caused indirectly by the cancer and not based on the localized tumour cells and can vary greatly between individuals.
+Paraneoplastic syndromes are those that are caused indirectly by the cancer and not based on the localized tumour cells.

-A physical exam should be done to find clinical signs that may help rule in/out the diagnosis of lung cancer.
+A physical exam should be done to find clinical signs of lung cancer.
 A focused respiratory exam would be appropriate, with emphasis on palpation of lymph nodes, especially in the supraclavicular and cervical regions.
-Extra-respiratory physical findings should also be looked for due to metastases (eg. osteoarthropathies) and indirect effects of having a tumour (eg. weight loss and hypercoagulopathy leading to DVTs).
+Extra-respiratory physical findings should also be assessed such as weight loss or bony pain secondary to metastases.
 Absence of clinically significant findings does NOT rule out the diagnosis of lung cancer.

 The next step in the workup for a patient with suspected lung cancer is to have a chest x-ray performed.
 A chest CT is often done at the same time.
 Depending on the results from these imaging studies, further investigations can be done.
 The diagnosis of lung cancer can only be definitively confirmed by a tissue biopsy.
 Possible techniques used to obtain such a sample are described in the pathology section.